Why was the machine gun so effective in World War I?

 Willbanks, J. H. (2004).
 Machine guns: An illustrated history of their impact.
 Santa Barbara, Calif: ABC-CLIO.

-If you like our World War I essay sample and our Essay on Drugs: The Impact of Drug Dealing on the Economy, but don’t know how to deal with your own paper, it makes no sense to struggle on your own.
+If you like our World War I essay sample, and this History Essay – Causes of World War I, but don’t know how to deal with your own paper, it makes no sense to struggle on your own.
 Simply ask us, “write this essay for me.”
 Each paper that you don’t know how to write, you can leave to WriteMyEssayOnline.com.
 No one can write the better paper than our writer!